-James Holland (1799-1870), The Grand Canal Venice, 1835-55, 41.6 × 74.2 cm, Tate
+James Holland (1799-1870), The Grand Canal Venice, 1835-55, oil on board, 41.6 × 74.2 cm, Tate

 - James Holland was an English painter of flowers, landscapes, architecture and marine subjects, and book illustrator.
 He worked in both oils and watercolours and was a member of the Royal Watercolour Society.
 Holland did a great deal of drawing for the illustrated annuals of the day, and for this purpose visited Venice, Milan, Geneva, and Paris in 1836, and Portugal in 1837.
-He visited Venice again in 1857. - We return to the end of the end of the Grand Canal and the Customs House, her on the left.
-We can see the two Atlas's holding up a globe surmounted by Fortuna. - Beneath the campanile is the Library designed by Jacopo Sansovino in the sixteenth century and to the right we see the Molo, the water entrance to Venice.
-There are two granite columns, the leftmost is surmounted by Saint Theodore, who was the patron saint of the city before St Mark, holding a spear and with a crocodile to represent the dragon which he was said to have slain.
-The second column has a creature representing a winged lion - the Lion of Venice - which is the symbol of St Mark.
+He visited Venice again in 1857. - Although generally considered a watercolour artist he was equally skilled in oils as we see here.
+His paintings, although often neglected in his lifetime became sought after following his death, especially those of Venice. - In the painting we see the end of the Grand Canal and the Customs House, on the left.
+We can see the two Atlas's holding up a globe surmounted by Fortuna. - To its right we see the Campanile or bell tower in St Mark's Square.
+Surprisingly, it collapsed in 1902 and so we see the original tower rather than the one we see today which was rebuilt in 1912.
+It was rebuilt using as many of the original materials as possible and to the original design although the foundations were built more securely to ensure it does not collapse again.
+It was originally a watch tower and a landmark for approaching ships.
+Originally in the 14th century it was gilded to make it even more visible but in 1514 it was rebuilt and the belfry and spire added. - Beneath it is the Library designed by Jacopo Sansovino in the sixteenth century and to the right we see the Molo, the water entrance to Venice. - There are two granite columns, the leftmost is surmounted by Saint Theodore, who was the patron saint of the city before St Mark, holding a spear and with a crocodile to represent the dragon which he was said to have slain.
+The second column has a creature representing a winged lion the Lion of Venice which is the symbol of St Mark.
 This has a long history, probably starting as a winged lion-griffin on a monument to the god Sandon at Tarsus in Cilicia (Southern Turkey) about 300 BC. - The columns are now thought to have been erected about 1268, when the water was closer and they would have been on the edge of the lagoon, framing the entry to the city from the sea.
 Gambling was permitted in the space between the columns and this right was said to have been granted as a reward to the man who first raised the columns.
 Public executions also took place between the columns.
+Death sentences were announced by the Doge from between the two pink columns, representing blood, of the Doge's Palace.
+The person to be executed stood between the columns and could see the clock on the opposite side of the square.
+Venetians think it unlucky to walk between the columns because of its history.
+St Mark's Clocktower was built in in the last decade of the fifteenth century.

-• To their right is the Doge's Palace with its Gothic arcades at ground level and a loggia on the floor above.
+To their right is the Doge's Palace with its Gothic arcades at ground level and a loggia on the floor above.